Close Alert Banner

 Located at the Centre Dufferin recreation Complex located at 200 Fiddle Park Lane, Shelburne, ON.

-Survey is completed - Parks and Recreation Master Plan
+Survey closed - Parks and Recreation Master Plan

 We want to hear about your ideas and the communities’ vision for the Town’s Parks and Recreation, including what indoor and outdoor programs and recreational facilities the community would like provided.